lemonmade/sewing-kit/documentation/architecture.md

 # `sewing-kit` Architecture

-This document outlines the key moving pieces that make up `sewing-kit` can i commit this
+This document outlines the key moving pieces that make up `sewing-kit`

 ## `@sewing-kit/hooks`